Dram Shop/Bartender Liability Attorney in Denver, Colorado

 - A claim against a dram shop or individual cannot exceed $150,000.

-It is important to prove the liability of the bar or bartender in question, which makes it imperative to have an attorney on your side who is willing to fight on your behalf.
+It is important to prove the liability of the bar or bartender in question, which makes it imperative to have a Dram Shop Liability Attorney on your side who is willing to fight on your behalf.
 You must establish that the bartender knowingly neglected his or her duty to deny alcohol to an inappropriate patron in order for them to be held responsible for the damages that resulted from that decision.

 Seeking an Attorney for Bartender Liability in Boulder County